Kaneaster Hodges Jr.: Early life

 Hodges and his wife moved to Massachusetts in 1963, where he pastored two churches, the Acushnet Wesley Methodist Church and the Long Plain United Methodist Church.
 He commuted to Boston University where he earned a second master's degree in Pastoral Counseling.
-They moved to New York City in 1964, where Hodges was a chaplain intern at Riker's Island Correctional Institution.
+They moved to New York City in 1964, where Hodges was a chaplain intern at Rikers Island Correctional Institution.

 Hodges moved to Fayetteville, Arkansas to attend the University of Arkansas School of Law.
 He was named editor-in-chief of the university's Arkansas Law Review.
-After graduating in 1967, he followed his father and brother at the Hodges, Hodges, and Hodges Firm.
+After graduating in 1967, he followed his father and brother at the Hodges, Hodges, and Hodges firm.

 Law and political career

 During his career, in addition to practicing law Hodges was a farmer, Methodist lay minister, and hospital and prison chaplain.
 He served as city attorney for Newport and deputy prosecuting attorney for Jackson County, Arkansas, from 1967 to 1974.

-Hodges worked for incumbent Senator John Little McClellan’s campaign for senator in 1972.
+Hodges worked for incumbent Senator John L. McClellan’s campaign for senator in 1972.
 McClellan defeated David Pryor in the Democratic primary, and went on to win the general election.
 In 1974 Hodges coordinated Pryor's successful gubernatorial race in eastern Arkansas.

 In 1975 Hodges was legislative secretary for Governor Pryor.
 From 1974 to 1976 he was chairman of the Arkansas Natural Heritage Commission, and he was a member of the Arkansas Game and Fish Commission from 1976 to 1977.

-In 1977 Senator John Little McClellan died in office.
+In 1977 Senator McClellan died in office.
 Pryor appointed Hodges to serve out the remainder of McClellan's term.
 His time in the Senate was most noted for his stands in favor of the Panama Canal treaties and against tuition tax credits for parents of private school students.
-Under Arkansas law, an appointed Senator was not allowed to run for a full term.
-Hodges stepped down at the end of his term in 1979, and was replaced by Governor Pryor, who won the 1978 election for a full term.
+Hodges stepped down at the end of his term in 1979, and was replaced by Governor Pryor, who had won the 1978 election for the full term.

 Later life

 Hodges returned to Newport after his Senate term.
 He became involved in several business ventures, including real estate development in Arkansas and adjoining states.
 He was also active in several civic and charitable causes, including the Arkansas Symphony Orchestra, Arkansas Nature Conservation Foundation, Winrock International, and the Arkansas Justice Foundation.

 The Lindley and Kaneaster Hodges Jr. Reading Room at the University of Arkansas in Fayetteville is named for Hodges and his wife.

 He was the uncle of Minneapolis Mayor Betsy Hodges.

-He died from an aortic aneurysm in Little Rock, Arkansas, on March 23, 2022, at the age of 83.
+Hodges died from an aortic aneurysm in Little Rock, Arkansas, on March 23, 2022, at the age of 83.